World of 7Billion Feature Image

 This page was updated with new data and statistics in May 2023.

-The entire population of the world could fit inside Texas.
+Myth: The entire population of the world could fit inside Texas.

-Sure, maybe, and you could fit 20 people in an elevator, but how comfortable would they be?
+Fact: Sure, maybe, and you could fit 20 people in an elevator, but how comfortable would they be?
 You could fit all the cars of the world onto the freeways of Los Angeles, but could they go anywhere?
 It’s one thing to “fit” into an area, and it is an entirely different issue for people to live and thrive in that same space.
 The “population in Texas” fact is often cited by people who do not understand the concept of carrying capacity.
 Carrying capacity estimates the number of people a certain area of land can sustain without compromising its long-term viability.
 The carrying capacity of Texas’s 167,187,840 acres doesn’t even come close to accommodating the world’s population of 8 billion.

 In fact, if the entire population of the world actually lived within the Lone Star borders, each person would have just 0.02 acres of land on which to live, work, grow food, shop, go to school, and dispose of waste.
 To put that into perspective, Asia, the major world region with the smallest amount of cropland per person, has 0.13 hectares per capita, which translates to 0.32 acres.
 The truth is, people need much more than just the land they are standing on.
 In order to be healthy and safe, they need space that far exceeds the 0.02 acres that Texas would offer.

-Religion is to blame for rapid population growth.
+Myth: Religion is to blame for rapid population growth.

-Certain religious institutions (namely, the Catholic Church) do condemn the use of artificial birth control, but a vast difference often exists between the official position of a religion’s organizational leadership (e.g. the Pope, bishops, and priests) and the actual behavior of its followers.
+Fact: Certain religious institutions (namely, the Catholic Church) do condemn the use of artificial birth control, but a vast difference often exists between the official position of a religion’s organizational leadership (e.g. the Pope, bishops, and priests) and the actual behavior of its followers.
 Just consider the fact that Italy and Spain have among the lowest total fertility rates in the world, both estimated at 1.3 births per woman in 2023.
-And Mexico, the second largest Catholic country in the world, decriminalized abortion in September 2021.
+And Mexico, the second largest Catholic country in the world, decriminalized abortion in 2021.
 In the United States, 98% of Catholic women over the age of 18 who have ever had sex report that they have used a modern form of contraception at some point in their lives.

 The Islamic Republic of Iran implemented one of the most successful family planning programs in the history of the world, bringing the country’s fertility rate from 6.5 children per woman in 1960 to 1.6 in 2012.
 Unfortunately, Iran’s Supreme Leader Ayatollah Ali Khamenei has been pushing for higher fertility for the past decade, citing the aging population as something to fear.